 How did the more organized, mechanized, and punctual life of Sweden metamorphose your personality over time?

-In India self-independence is not normalized for people.
-But in here, you have to be self-dependent, and even physical activity increases tenfold.
+In India, self-independence is not normalized for people.
+But here, you have to be self-dependent, and even physical activity increases tenfold.
 All these things have really helped me and shaped me for the better.

 Favorite way to blow off steam: Spending time with my daughter.